 English Mastiffs are one of the largest breeds out there, and if you’ve got one, you’ll know they’re big eaters!
 They may be gentle giants, but they require a lot of calories each day to maintain their energy levels and weight.
 To meet their nutritional needs properly, you’ve got to give them the best dog food, and lucky for you, I’ve looked at a lot of options to find just the right one for you and your dog.
-Here I’ll be going over not only the top 10 products, but why each one might be good for your dog.
-On top of that, I’ll let you know exactly how to feed your mastiff when they’re young, an adult, and getting older, and what health problems you might be able to overcome just with a proper diet.
+Here I’ll be going over not only the top 10 products of dry food, but why each one might be good for your dog.
+On top of that, I’ll let you know exactly how to feed your mastiff when they’re a large breed puppy, an adult, and getting older, and what health problems you might be able to overcome just with a proper diet.
 Mastiffs and Bullmastiffs need lots of nutrition to keep growing as such a large breed, so I’ve got all the information on how and when to feed them to make sure their health is supported through all life stages.

 Overview of the Top 10 Products